-Are you buying or selling a used car?
-Or do you need a valuation following on from an accident/ or for a car insurance quote?
+Buying or selling a used car, or need a valuation after an accident?
 It's important to make sure you get an accurate and unbiased car valuation.

 Why get a car valuation?